 WEIGHT & SIZES

 LIGHT - EFFICIENT - AGILE

 The fact that a light kite always flies way better than a heavy kite is in principle nothing new and widely known.
 However for a long time not much attention was paid to it, because the kites were instead overdesigned in order to optimize for freestyle and for the highest quality optics.
-My new kite Maverick does NOT follow this goal.
+Also my new kite Maverick II does NOT follow this goal.
 My kite should cover perfectly my personal range of use and this is mainly in the waves with the surf-board and in light wind at flat water with the hydrofoil.
 For that reason the kite has to be very light.
 On the other hand for the use in the waves it must be stable.
 Why the Maverick's weight is still so little I explain below.

 The special efficiency of the Maverick is the orientation for Hydrofoil as well as for the waves and the notably large wind range.
 I do not want to go back to the beach and inflate kites just because the wind changes.
 On the foil you are quickly overpowered and with the push of a wave on the surfboard you also appreciate a kite with great depower and confident flight characteristics.
 The lowest wind range on the other hand requires a powerful kite to prevent break down.
 But not only the pure wind range is important to me.
 My kite must also have a linear power build-up, drift well and be totally easy to relaunch even in very low wind.
 I also want to ride the 5m with the same bar as the 12m kite.